 3. Have Your Spouse Buy You Out

-If you are the one who is leaving, you have the opportunity to start again in new surroundings with cash in your pocket.
-However, be aware that if the the old home loan is not refinanced, most lenders will consider both you and your spouse as original co-signers to be liable for the mortgage.
-This liability may make qualifying for a new mortgage difficult for you if you decide to purchase a home, even though you won't have legal ownership.
+If you are the party leaving the home, you have the opportunity to begin anew in a different setting with available funds.
+However, it's crucial to be aware that if the existing home loan is not refinanced, most lenders will continue to consider both you and your spouse as original co-signers responsible for the mortgage.
+This liability may complicate your eligibility for a new mortgage, even if you no longer hold legal ownership of the property.

 4. Retain Joint Ownership

-I f you and your spouse decide to sell your home, it will be important to work together through a professional to maximize your return.
-Differences aside, you both should be present when a listing contract is put together.
-Both of you should understand and sign this contract, and both should be active in the ultimate negotiations.
+If you and your spouse decide to sell your home, it's crucial to collaborate through a professional to maximize your returns.
+Regardless of differences, both of you should be present during the creation of a listing contract.
+It's important that both parties understand and sign this contract and actively participate in the subsequent negotiations.

-Use the proceeds from your previous home or buy out to determine an affordable price range for your next home.
-Maintain a clear focus on getting the right home to suit your new situation.
-You may wish to review with an agent who offers a house-hunting service to help find a home that matches your new home buying criteria.
+Utilize the proceeds from your former home or buyout to determine an affordable price range for your new residence.
+Focus on finding a home that aligns with your evolving needs.
+You may wish to consider an agent who offers a house-hunting service to help you locate a property that matches your updated home-buying criteria.